oztas/GLANET/docs/source/tutorial.rst

 	If *BED*, *GFF3*, *1-based coordinates (End Inclusive)* or *0-based coordinates (End Inclusive)* is chosen as Input Format, then Assembly has to be set as either *GRCh38* or *GRCH37.p13*.

-	In case of dbSNP IDs, there is no need to set Assembly.
+	In case of dbSNP IDs, there is no need to set assembly.

 4)	**GLANET Folder**: (Mandatory)